accordproject/template-archive/README.md

 ### Edit the Logic of the Template

 Now edit the business logic of the template itself.
+At present the main language supported is ES 2015 JavaScript functions, with prototype support for Ergo (https://github.com/accordproject/ergo) a DSL for smart legal contract under development.

-At present this is expressed as ES 2015 JavaScript functions (other languages may be supported in the future).
-Open the file `lib/logic.js` and edit the `execute` method to perform the calculations your logic requires.
+- If using ES 2015 JavaScript: Open the file `lib/logic.js` and edit the `execute` method to perform the calculations your logic requires.
 Use the `context.request` and `context.data` properties to access the incoming request and the template data respectively, setting properties on `context.response` to be returned to the caller.
+- If using Ergo: Open the file `lib/logic.ergo` and edit the contract clause(s) to perform the calculations your logic requires.
+Use the parameter of that clause (usually `request`) and the built-in `contract` variable to access the incoming request and the template data respectively.
+Have your clause create an object (`new Response{ ...properties... }` where `Response` is the CTO transaction name for the response to be returned to the caller.

 ## Developing an Application